-The Office of Academic Advising offers undergraduate student support services regarding academic development.
-These support services include clarification of University policies, explanation of degree programs, help with schedule planning, and transfer credit evaluations for new transfer students.
-Education majors are also welcome to make an appointment with the appropriate program coordinator to discuss the intricacies of the education requirements.
+The Student Academic Advising and Success Center offers undergraduate student support services regarding academic development.

+Academic Advising services include clarification of University policies, explanation of degree programs, help with schedule planning, and transfer credit evaluations for new transfer students on an appointment basis.
+Walk-in advising is available for current students who need assistance in course selection.